naston70/jeremys-it-lab/99.MISC/neil-anderson/QoS/QoS.md

 * NBAR (Network Based Application Recognition) can be used to recognise traffic based on it Layer 3 to Layer 7 information
 * Signatures can be downloaded from cisco and loaded on your router which recognises well known applications

+#### Classification and marking

+* DSCP is the preferred classification and marking method because the router can very quickly gather the information from a single byte in the IP header
+* If using another method, such as ACL or NBAR, this should be done as close to the source as possible and then a dscp value added